Skidamek/AutoModpack/autotester/README.md

 ## CI Workflow

 `.github/workflows/ingame-tests.yml` is manual (`workflow_dispatch`).
-It builds
+It selects
-the normal project artifacts, builds the autotest client image, runs the chosen target/scenario matrix, uploads per-target logs, and publishes an aggregate summary.
+the target/scenario matrix first, then each test job builds only its own instrumented target locally.
+Instrumented jars are never uploaded as workflow artifacts.
+The workflow builds and briefly transfers one shared autotest client image, uploads per-target logs, and publishes an aggregate summary.

 ## Bridge

-The bridge is disabled unless the JVM property `automodpack.autotest=true` is present.
-Test containers pass a per-run token and game directory through JVM properties.
+The bridge and its dev mixins exist only in jars built with `-Pautomodpack.autotest`; normal release jars exclude their classes and mixin entries.
+Instrumented jars apply the dev mixins directly, while the bridge still requires the per-run token and game-directory JVM properties supplied by the test container.
 Commands and responses are JSON files under:

 ```text
 <gameDir>/automodpack/autotest/